googleinterns/noms/README.md

 It is not just students that suffer from leftover food being thrown out; the Earth does, too.
 This kind of potential food waste is, environmentally speaking, [the worst kind there is](https://moveforhunger.org/the-environmental-impact-of-food-waste): food that has completed the entire cycle of growing, transportation, storage, and preparation—just to end up in the bin.

+**noms** hopes to bridge this gap between college organizations and students, and aid the environment while we're at it.

 ## Technologies

 - **Frontend**: HTML, CSS, JavaScript